ekapolc/TrueVoice-Training/GCloud/Gcloud_Tutorial.md

 ./<DIRECTORY-WHERE-GOOGLE-CLOUD-IS-INSTALLED>/bin/gcloud compute ssh --zone=asia-east1-a <YOUR-INSTANCE-NAME>
 ```

-where <YOUR-INSTANCE-NAME> should be homework4.
+where <YOUR-INSTANCE-NAME> should be truevoice.
 See [this page](https://cloud.google.com/compute/docs/instances/connecting-to-instance) for more detailed instructions.
 You are now ready to work on Google Cloud.

 You should be logged in with the same name as your username on your local computer.
 We have setup the development environment under my user account (ekapolc).
 To switch user, do